+Sit in small groups with your calculator and supplies for this activity.
+Practice the guidance modeled by your teacher.
 Review and introduce the calculator, Hub, and Rover commands needed for this activity.
-In preparation for the coding on this activity, refer to Meet the Rover with Geometry Challenges (download the TI-84 Plus CE Python PDF), Unit 1 Getting Started with Python Skill Builder 1 of the 10 minutes of code with TI-Innovator activities.
+In preparation for the coding on this activity, refer to Unit 1 Skill Builder 1 of the 10 minutes of code activities and Unit 4 Skill Builder 1 of the 10 minutes of code with TI-Innovator activities.